-We focused our fMRI analyses of the memory-guided search task on two regions that were of strong theoretical interest: 1) the hippocampus, which is critical for resolving memory competition (O'Reilly & McClelland, 1994; Shapiro & Olton, 1994; Wanjia et al., 2021), and 2) early visual cortex, whose representations are biased in favor of attentional targets (Gandhi et al., 1999; Somers et al., 1999; Liu et al., 2005).
+We focused our fMRI analyses of the memory-guided search task on two regions of interest: 1) the hippocampus, which is critical for resolving memory competition (O'Reilly & McClelland, 1994; Shapiro & Olton, 1994; Wanjia et al., 2021), and 2) early visual cortex, whose representations are biased in favor of attentional targets (Gandhi et al., 1999; Somers et al., 1999; Liu et al., 2005).
 For each participant, we defined the hippocampus (HIPP) anatomically in native space.
 To define early visual cortex (EVC), we combined areas V1, V2, and V3, each of which were defined functionally in native space using data from a separate retinotopic mapping task (see Methods/Regions of Interest).
-We also defined several regions of interest (ROIs) to serve as controls.
-These included the dorsal attention network (DAN) and several scene-selective regions: the parahippocampal cortex (PHC), the parahippocampal place area (PPA), and retrosplenial cortex (RSC).
-For details on how these were defined, see Methods/Regions of Interest.

-First, we sought to link the separability of competing scene representations in the hippocampus to memory-quided search behavior.
-Following prior work (Favila et al., 2016; Wanjia et al., 2021), we computed an fMRI pattern similarity metric of scene separability.
-We first estimated the average pattern of BOLD activity evoked by every scene image in the search task (24 paired scenes and 56 novel scenes; see Methods/Pattern Similarity Analyses).
+First, we sought to establish that the hippocampus differentiates competing memories, consistent with prior work.
+To investigate this, we estimated the average pattern of BOLD activity evoked by every scene image in the search task (24 paired scenes and 56 novel scenes; see Methods/Pattern Similarity Analyses).
 For each of the 12 scene pairs, we computed the neural pattern similarity (z-transformed Pearson correlation) of the pairmate images (e.g. arch 1 and arch 2, pairmate pattern similarity; Fig. 3A).
 For each scene pair, we also computed the average pattern similarity between each of the pairmates and all non-pairmate images (e.g. arch 1 and barn 2, nonpairmate pattern similarity).
 Pattern similarity with novel images was excluded from the nonpairmate average to control for image familiarity.
 For each scene pair, we then computed the difference between pairmate and nonpairmate pattern similarity, which we refer to as "scene pair pattern similarity".
-Critically, this difference score indicates the degree to which pairmates are distinct in a given brain region, controlling for the average similarity across images in that region.
-Higher values indicate that pairmates are relatively more similar to each other than they are to other images, whereas lower values indicate that pairmates are relatively more distinct from each other compared to other images.
-Similar to prior fMRI studies on hippocampal differentiation (Favila et al., 2016; Wanjia et al., 2021), we observed lower scene pair pattern similarity values in the hippocampus than in visual cortex (HIPP: -0.018; EVC: 0.022; ta1 = -10.2, p < 0.001; Fig. 3B).
+Critically, this difference measure indicates the degree to which pairmates are differentiated in a given brain region, controlling for the average similarity across images in that region.
+Higher values indicate that pairmates are relatively more similar to each other than they are to other images, whereas lower values indicate that pairmates are relatively more differentiated from each other compared to other images.
+If the hippocampus resolves competition between similar memories, its representations of pairmates should be relatively differentiated compared to representations in visual cortex, an input region not thought to play a role in competition resolution.
+To test this, we compared scene pair pattern similarity in the hippocampus and visual cortex.
+Consistent with this prediction, scene pair pattern similarity values differed between these regions, with lower scene pair pattern similarity values in the hippocampus than in visual cortex (HIPP: -0.018; EVC: 0.022; t{31} = -10.2, p < 0.0001; Fig. 3B).
+Thus, as in prior work (Favila et al., 2016; Wanjia et al., 2021), the hippocampus differentiated similar memories.